- Location: Kansas

 Are you thinking of becoming a motor vehicle dealer in Kansas?
 Before you do, here's some information to help you determine what you will need to get started.

-In order to do business as a motor vehicle dealer in Kansas, you must first be licensed and be issued a dealer number if you plan to sell more than five vehicles per year.
+In order to do business as a motor vehicle dealer in Kansas, you must first be licensed and be issued a dealer number.
 If you are considering the manufacture of motor vehicles, whether they are from a standard stock or if they are custom vehicles, you must also be licensed.

 The Kansas Department of Revenue is the agency that governs the buying and selling of motor vehicles in Kansas.
 They offer a form outlining the basic requirements for obtaining your motor vehicle dealer's license.